Rhyl: Marine Lake

 The Marine Lake, an artificial excavation in the west of the town, used to be a tourist destination, with fairground rides and a zoo.
-The lake is a 12-hectare man-made reservoir and it was officially opened in 1895.
+The lake is a 12-hectare human-made reservoir and it was officially opened in 1895.
 Rhyl Miniature Railway is the only original attraction remaining on the site, a narrow gauge railway that travels around the lake and is now based at the new museum and railway centre.
 There is also a playground and numerous watersports clubs based around the lake.

 The Marine Lake Funfair was demolished in the late 1960s, having been replaced by the nearby Ocean Beach Funfair.
 Ocean Beach finally closed on 2 September 2007 and was demolished to make way for a planned new development initially called Ocean Plaza.
 This was to include apartments, a hotel and various retail outlets.
 However, work on Ocean Plaza never went ahead as scheduled and the land lay vacant for several years after the original developers, Modus Properties, went bankrupt in 2009.
 The site was sold to a new company, Scarborough Development Group (SDG), in 2010, but again no work commenced on the site for several years.
 In 2014, SDG submitted revised plans to develop the land on a much smaller scale than the original plans.
 Now called Marina Quay, the plans no longer include the building of new apartments on the land as Natural Resources Wales' flood regulations now prohibit this.
 The plans were approved by the local authority in November 2014.
-In August 2015, The Range retail chain signed a 20-year lease and opened a new superstore on the site in March 2018.
-Aldi also opened a store on the site in 2019.
+In August 2015, The Range retail chain signed a 20-year lease and opened a new outlet on the site in March 2018.
+Aldi also opened a branch on the site in 2019.

 Governance

-For elections to Denbighshire County Council, Rhyl divides into five electoral wards: Rhyl East, Rhyl South, Rhyl South East, Rhyl South West and Rhyl West.
-After the 2017 elections, all but two of the eleven councillors belonged to the Welsh Labour Party.
+For elections to Denbighshire County Council, Rhyl is divided into six electoral wards: Rhyl East, Rhyl South, Rhyl South West, Rhyl Trellewelyn, Rhyl Ty Newydd, and Rhyl West.
+After the 2022 local elections, eleven of Rhyl's county councillors belonged to the Welsh Labour Party and one to the Welsh Conservatives.
 In 2008 Rhyl West appeared as the most deprived ward in Wales in the Welsh Index of Multiple Deprivation.

-The 22 councillors on Rhyl Town Council are divided among nine community wards: Brynhedydd and Plastirion (in Rhyl East); Cefndy, Derwen, Pendyffryn, Trellewellyn and Tynewydd (Rhyl South, South East and South West); Bodfor and Foryd (in Rhyl West).
+The 22 councillors on Rhyl Town Council are divided among nine community wards: Bodfor, Brynhedydd, Cefndy, Derwen, Foryd, Pendyffryn, Plastirion, Trellewellyn, and Tynewydd.